ci-richard-mcelhinney/nhaystack/docs/test_station_notes.md

 the Niagara TestNG test harness.

 ##Distribution
-The test stations for the nhaystack module are distributed as Niagara station templates.
+The test stations for the nhaystack module are distributed as Niagara Station templates.
 This means that a developer who wishes to run the 'nhaystack' test suite must first create new stations on their local system using the distributed station templates.